YASH-MOHARIR/Reddit_Guessmetry/for claude/README.md

 ## 🎮 What is Guessmetry?

-Guessmetry is an innovative guessing game that challenges your ability to visualize geometric shapes and identify everyday objects.
-Instead of seeing pictures, you read text descriptions like "a circle on top of a rectangle" and must figure out what object is being described (in this case, maybe a lollipop, mushroom, or person?).
+Guessmetry is a unique community-driven guessing game that flips traditional Pictionary on its head.
+Instead of drawing pictures, users create text descriptions using geometric shapes (like "two circles connected by a rectangle"), and other Reddit users try to guess what object is being described.

 The game runs directly inside Reddit posts as a native Devvit app, providing a seamless experience without leaving the platform.
-Built with React 19 and powered by Devvit's serverless infrastructure with Redis for data persistence, it offers two distinct game modes that test different skills.
+Built with React 19 and powered by Devvit's serverless infrastructure with Redis for data persistence, it creates a social guessing experience where the community's collective answers determine what's "correct."

-### Two Game Modes

-**🎯 Classic Mode**: Race against time to match the creator's intended answer.
-You get 5 seconds to memorize the geometric description, then 20 seconds to submit your guess.
-Earn 10 points for exact matches and 5 points for close answers.

-**👥 Consensus Mode**: Think like the crowd!
-After guessing, see how your answer compares to what other players guessed.
-The more popular your answer, the more points you earn (up to 100 points for majority answers).
-This mode reveals a live leaderboard showing the top 10 most popular guesses.
+### How It Works

+**Create**: Any Reddit user can create a geometric description challenge post from the subreddit menu.
+You provide a geometric description and your intended answer.

+**Guess**: Players read your description and submit their guess.
+Each player gets one guess per post.

+**Discover**: After guessing, players see a live leaderboard showing the top 10 most popular answers, ranked by how many people guessed them.
+Your guess is highlighted if it made the top 10, and the creator's intended answer is shown separately.

 ## 🚀 Quick Start